Java 21 · Project Loom · Spring Boot 3.2+

 ScenarioUse Virtual Threads?Why

-I/O-bound workloads✅ Yes — idealDB calls, REST calls, Kafka, file I/O — blocking releases the carrier
+I/O-bound workloads✅ Yes — idealDB calls, REST calls, Kafka — blocking releases the carrier thread

 High-concurrency APIs✅ Yes — great fitHandle millions of simultaneous requests without reactive code

-CPU-bound workloads⚠️ No benefitImage processing, crypto, ML inference — thread never blocks, no unmounting gain.
-Use a bounded platform thread pool sized to CPU cores.
+CPU-bound workloads⚠️ No benefitImage processing, crypto, ML inference — CPU never blocks, no gain.
+Use bounded platform thread pool sized to CPU cores.

 Virtual Threads vs Reactive (WebFlux)